BAMresearch/logbook2mouse/README.md

 [YYYY][nnn].xlsx for these proposal sheets, but in principle you're free to use how you adapt the second part of the filename.

+### a word on specifying sample composition
+The samples must have the components specified, with an atomic composition and a density estimate (not a range!).
+Please be careful to ensure the compositions and densities are machine-interpretable, so atomic compositions should be specified like (C2H4)213NaCl(H2O)5 and not (C2H4)n(H2O)x because we don't know what n and x are...
+Estimates are good enough if you don't know precisely.

+The same holds for density esimates.
+Don't write a range (1.4 - 1.6) or (~1.2), because this cannot be interpreted.
+Stick to a single representative value when you can.
+Again, use a reasonable estimate.

 ## Usage

 ```bash